-How Facebooks August 6th News Feed Changes Affect Businesses & Marketers
+How Facebooks August 6th News Feed Changes Affect Business & Marketers

 Facebook’s Edgerank (ranking) algorithm, which determines which posts show up in a person’s News Feed, is a beast constantly trying to be tamed by businesses and software companies.